raposogiselle/React-vinoVR/README.md

 ![picture](vino-vr/client/src/images/reactscreenshot.png)

 <p align="center">
 A browser-based VR experience that allows you to find new wines to try or enjoy your own in a scenic Mediterranean villa, with music that matches your mood.
-This is an extension of our portal site
 </p>

 <p align="center">